 Will you organise the funeral yourself, or have a funeral director take care of the arrangements?
 Either way, these are the some of the main choices you will have to make.

-A funeral service commemorates the life of the loved one with their body presents and is usually held within a week after the death.
+A funeral service commemorates the life of the loved one with their body present and is usually held within a week after the death.

-Religious and personal preferances, environmental conciderations, and cost are some of the factors people take into account when choosing between burial and cremation.
+Religious and personal preferances, environmental considerations and cost are some of the factors people take into account when choosing between burial and cremation.
 About two-thirds of Australians prefer cremation to burial.

 Most burials take place in a cemetery.
-There are laws governing when and where burials can take on private land. if you wish to bury a loved one on private land, check which laws apply in youe state or territory.
+There are laws governing when and where burials can take place on private land.
+If you wish to bury a loved one on private land, check which laws apply in your state or territory.

 If a grave plot or crypt has not already been bought, you will need to meet with cemetery operators to purchase one.
 It's possible that a funeral director can make these arrangements for you.